Manojkl/Cost_To_Consumers-CTC/AGI/BenchmarkBot/Readme.md

 - Benchmark the efforts measuring
 - Benchmark the rating agents
 - Benchmark the difficulty level detection, resources detection of a agent

+# Electrical and Mechanical Equipment Benchmarking

+Benchmark all the electric, mechanical equipment.
+Live stream them on media, like youtube.

+Generate report on the same.